-If at least one of these designated beneficiaries survives the decedent, the retirement account will pass directly to that person outside of probate if the beneficiary survives the decedent.
-The account will avoid the reach of the decedent's creditors because part of the probate process involves using estate assets to satisfy the decedent's debts.
-If the IRA or 401(k) can't be used to pay the decedent's final bills if it doesn't become part of the estate.
+The retirement account will pass directly to its designated beneficiary outside of probate if the beneficiary survives the decedent.
+The account will avoid the reach of the decedent's creditors because the probate process uses estate assets to pay off the decedent's final debts.
+The IRA or 401(k) can't be used to pay the decedent's final bills if it doesn't become part of the estate.

-One of two things can happen if the decedent completed a beneficiary designation form prior to their death but all the named beneficiaries predecease them, one of two things can happen:
+One of two things can happen if the decedent completed a beneficiary designation form prior to death, but the named beneficiary predeceases them.

 - The IRA or 401(k) account will pass into the decedent's probate estate and become available to pay the decedent's final bills, or

 - The IRA or 401(k) will pass directly to the decedent's heirs-at-law outside probate pursuant to the terms of the IRA or 401(k) custodian's payment policies.
-If this happens, the IRA or 401(k) won't be used to pay the decedent's final bills.
+The IRA or 401(k) won't be used to pay the decedent's final bills if this happens.

-Heirs-at-law are individuals who are so closely related to the decedent, they would be entitled to inherit from them in the absence of a will.
+Heirs-at-law are individuals who are so closely related to the decedent that they would be entitled to inherit from them in the absence of a will.

-If the decedent failed to complete a beneficiary designation form, the same two scenarios can happen.
+The same two scenarios can happen if the decedent failed to complete a beneficiary designation form before their death.
 Either the IRA or 401(k) will pass into the decedent's probate estate and be available for paying the decedent's final bills, or the IRA or 401(k) will pass directly to the decedent's heirs-at-law, safe from the hands of creditors, depending on the custodian's policy.

-There's no guesswork involved here.
-The retirement accounts would go into the decedent's estate for eventual transfer to their estate's beneficiaries, those named in their will to receive the decedent's property, if the estate is named as beneficiary.
-But these beneficiaries can only inherit what is left over after the decedent's final bills, taxes and expenses of operating the estate are all paid.
+The retirement accounts would go into the decedent's estate for eventual transfer to their estate's beneficiaries, those named in the will to receive the decedent's property, if the estate is named as beneficiary.
+But these beneficiaries can only inherit what's left over after the decedent's final bills, taxes, and expenses of operating the estate are paid.

-The retirement funds would be used to pay these bills and expenses unless the estate contains adequate cash to otherwise satisfy the debts, such as if the deceased had a life insurance policy with proceeds payable to their estate for just this purpose.
+The retirement funds would be used to pay these bills and expenses unless the estate contains adequate cash to otherwise satisfy the debts.
+This might be the case if the deceased had a life insurance policy with proceeds payable to their estate for this purpose.

-Some complicated tax laws pertain to inherited ERISA-qualified retirement assets, however, so it's likely the executor or personal representative of the estate would first sell other property if estate assets must be liquidated to meet these obligations.
+Some complicated tax laws pertain to inherited ERISA-qualified retirement assets, so it's likely that the executor or personal representative of the estate would first sell other property if estate assets must be liquidated to meet creditor obligations.

-NOTE: Laws change frequently and this information may not reflect recent changes.
+NOTE: Laws can change frequently, and this information might not reflect recent changes.
 Please consult with an attorney for current legal advice.
 The information contained in this article is not legal advice and is not a substitute for legal advice.